Prag8855/aab/frontend/content/guides/german-health-insurance/for-freelancers.md

     - or you join the *[[Künstlersozialkasse]]*
     - or you join a [freelancer cooperative](#freelancer-cooperatives)
 - **[Private health insurance](/glossary/private%20Krankenversicherung)**
-    This option makes sense if you make over €60,000 per year.
+    This option makes sense if you make over €{{PKV_MIN_INCOME|cur}} per year.
 If you join at a young age, it's better and cheaper than [public health insurance](/glossary/gesetzliche%20Krankenversicherung).[^8] [Ask my insurance expert](/guides/german-health-insurance#need-help) if it makes sense for you.
 If you choose private health insurance, it's really hard to change your mind later.
 - **[[Expat health insurance]]**
     If you make less than €{{PKV_MIN_INCOME|cur}} per year, and you can't get [public health insurance](/glossary/gesetzliche%20Krankenversicherung), this is your only option.[^2] It's the cheapest option, but the coverage is bad, and [it's a bad long-term option](/guides/german-health-insurance#expat-health-insurance).
 Switch to public or private health insurance as soon as you can.[^6]